influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/mutexStatus.md

 # workflow.v1alpha1.mutexStatus

-MutexStatus contains which objects hold  mutex locks, and which objects this workflow is waiting on to release locks.
+"MutexStatus contains which objects hold  mutex locks, and which objects this workflow is waiting on to release locks."

 ## Index